namazifard/namazifard.github.io/_pages/about.md

 Broadly, I enjoy research that tries to look “under the hood” of modern AI systems: not only asking what models can do, but also how and why they do it.

-Feel free to email me if you have questions about my work, research collaborations, or related academic topics.

 <!-- Previously, I recieved my master's degree at the <b>University of Tehran</b> advised by [Prof. Yadollah Yaghoobzadeh]
 <!-- (https://yyaghoobzadeh.github.io/){:target="_blank"} on natural language processing (NLP).